maakbarofficial/Food-Order-App-Backend-Nodejs/README.md

-# Online Food Delivery App Backend
+# Food Delivery App Backend

 Welcome to the Online Food Delivery App Backend!
 This repository contains the backend codebase for an online food delivery application.
 The backend is designed to handle authentication and authorization for Admins, Vendors, Customers, and Delivery Users.
 Additionally, it includes modules for payment processing, transactions, and managing deliveries.